ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 <div>
 $$X(t)\overset{\text{F}}{\leftrightarrow}2\pi x(-jw)$$,
 </div>
 meaning we can interpret the frequency-domain representation $X(e^{jw})$ as a time-domain representation and then take the Fourier transform of this- resulting in a scaled, time-reversed version of the time-domain representation (exercise for the reader: what would taking 4 consecutive DTFTs of an initial sequence x[n] result in?).
+This theorem also explains the relationship between the previously presented convolution and modulation theorems: the two are dual operators.
 While the DTFT is a bit problematic in this sense, in that the time-domain is discrete and the frequency domain continuous, we can bypass this by using a little trick: let's define

 <div>